drogatkin/webfolder/README.md

 ## Java 7 and up
 Java 7 version of WebFolder utilizes NIO file package and Java 7 languages extension.
 Unfortunately nio.file implementation is a bit sluggish.
 On benefit side it allows operation with zip file content.
-The program keeps compatibility with Java 8, but can run on any Java from 6 to 18.
+The program keeps compatibility with Java 8, but can run on any Java from 7 to 21.

 ## Configuring ACE programmer editor
-WebFolder is coming with preconfigured ACE editor for Java, JavaScript, batch and other common format files.
-However if you desire to modify the set as adding new modes, or modifying existing ones then you can use the guide.
+WebFolder is coming with preconfigured [ACE editor](https://ace.c9.io) for Java, JavaScript, batch and other common format files.
+However if you desire to modify the set as adding new formats, or modifying existing ones then you can use the guide.
+Get the [sources](https://github.com/ajaxorg/ace-builds/) of the editor first, and extract a desirable version in [src/3rd_party/ace](https://github.com/drogatkin/webfolder/tree/master/src/3rd_party/ace) directory.

 1. Support editable file extensions are configured in webfolder.properties as property **ace_edit_exts** predefined value looks like: **ace_edit_exts**=*.java.js.xml.h.html.diff.c.cpp.bat.sh.json.jsp.diff.properties*